reeselaye/matlab-opf/README.md

 ## About
-* author: Beicun Li (John Resse), member of the Institute of Power System Optimization, Guangxi University (the iPso).
+* author: Beicun Li, member of the Institute of Power System Optimization, Guangxi University (the iPso).
-* contact: mister.resse@outlook.com
+* contact: reese.laye@gmail.com

 ## Additional Informations